Adrian3martin/shop/README.md

 # Desirable Next Steps

-To enhance this product I would incorporate a theme that make changing colors, and font sizes more consistent.
+To enhance this product I would incorporate a theme that makes changing colors, and font sizes more consistent.
 Also, incorporate the profile details throughout the application.
 Currently we do not store the profile details and you would ultimately be sent back to the ProfileScreen after completely killing the app and restarting.

 I would then start building out jest to build unit tests for each component within the project to ensure reliability.

 # Limitations

 This project was built with IOS (Iphone) in mind, and not Ipad or Android.
-However, it is built in React Native as that would allow for this in future the pipeline.
+However, it is built in React Native as that would allow for this in the future.

 Profile data isn't saved, and purchases aren't made in this version.